 I LOVE this place!
-The Brenton Arboretum is in Dallas Center, Iowa and just a short drive NW of the metro.
-It’s free to get in and has an amazing natural playspace in addition to lots of trails, a lake, and a new stone labyrinth.
+The Brenton Arboretum is in Dallas Center, Iowa, and just a short drive NW from the metro.
+It’s free to get in and has an amazing natural play space in addition to lots of trails, a lake, and a new stone labyrinth.
 It’s a perfect place for sunny Fall days, and we had a lovely hike and play this past week.
-They also have lots of events, so check their site or my local events listing page to check them out.

 The roads leading out to it are gravel, but the signage is great and easy to find.
 There is a visitor’s kiosk right inside with brochures and maps, but it is a pretty simple place to navigate.
 If you keep driving straight, you’ll see trail markers and then eventually bump into the natural playspace.
 If you keep driving, you’ll come to a one-way drive out of the arboretum, with additional trails and the new stone labyrinth.

-Lots of the trees had lost their leaves, but there was still plenty of color!
+Lots of the trees had lost their leaves, but there was still plenty of colors!